asmeyer/Dissertation_temperature_adaptation_ants/ANBE_protocols.md

 3) Load master mix into plate (6 uL)
 4) Load cDNA ( 4uL)
-5) place in steponeplus for following rxn:
+5) place in ABI steponeplus for following rxn:
  * qpcr steps
   1. 95 C, 10 minutes

-  2. 95 C
+  2. 40 cycles of: 95 C for 15s, 60 C for 60 seconds and fluorescence acquisition,
-  3.
-  4.

  *Melt curve analysis
+  1. Reactions were heated to 95C 15 s
+  2. From 60 C, slowly heat up and measure fluoresence